Charlton Press: Origins of the Charlton Press

 It was from this initial exposure to coins that Jim Charlton developed an interest in numismatics, frequently visiting coin dealers, and purchasing coins from second-hand stores in Toronto, Ontario, Canada.
 Charlton continued to cultivate his interest in coins while moving to Northern Ontario for work as an engineer from 1933 to 1948.
-But, it was his return to Toronto in April 1948 after accepting a position as a Steam Engineer for the Star (now Toronto Star) that allowed him to expand his collection.
+However, it was his return to Toronto in April 1948 after accepting a position as a steam engineer for the Star (now Toronto Star) that allowed him to expand his collection.
 By actively acquiring withdrawn circulation coinage from bank acquisitions, coin auctions, and inventories from coin shops, Charlton's collection grew exponentially.

-While continuing his work as chief Steam Engineer at The Star, Charlton ran Canada Coin Exchange, a coin business from his home on a part-time basis during evenings and Saturdays with his wife Mary (nee Tyndall) from 1948 until 1956.
+While continuing his work as chief steam engineer at The Star, Charlton ran Canada Coin Exchange, a coin business from his home on a part-time basis during evenings and Saturdays with his wife Mary (nee Tyndall) from 1948 until 1956.

-Canada Coin Exchange: The Early Years (1952-1959)
+Canada Coin Exchange: The early years (1952–1959)

 Charlton had been actively buying and selling coins since 1948 and conducting a number of mail auction sales beginning in 1950.
 It was during this time that he realized the need for a Canadian catalogue which would provide accurate values of coins.
 Based on his experience as an auctioneer, he realized that the only catalogue on Canadian coins, one published by Wayte Raymond (Coins and Tokens of Canada, 1947), was outdated.
 While Raymond's publication listed coinage by dates, mint marks, mintages and values, and was an improvement from its earlier 1937 publication, listed coin values did not correspond to the values received at bid during auction.
 It was the selling prices of those sales in which Charlton auctioneered that helped to establish the baseline values for the first catalogue.

 In 1952, Jim Charlton with the assistance of Fred Bowman and other numismatic students, released the company's first title, the Catalogue of Canadian Coins, Tokens & Fractional Currency, 1st edition.
 A publication at 34 pages, the catalogue filled a void for Canadian coin collectors and featured then current values and listings of Canadian coins.
 The original catalogue and all catalogues until 1959, were saddle-stitched with various coloured paper covers.
 Folded sheets were correlated and then stapled through the folded cover crease from the outside.
 With the exception of 1954, the catalogue was updated yearly until 1959 when the catalogue underwent a major revision.

 The growing popularity of numismatics in Canada in the 1950s necessitated Jim Charlton's expansion of his home-based business into a separate retail location.
-He opened Canada Coin Exchange at 53 Front Street, Toronto, Ontario on August 2, 1956.
+He opened Canada Coin Exchange at 53 Front Street, Toronto, Ontario, on August 2, 1956.
 A few months after opening Front Street, Charlton, his wife, and two employees suffered a botched armed robbery at gunpoint by two Toronto men.
 Due to safety concerns, Charlton then relocated Canada Coin Exchange and consolidated the store, office, and warehouse into one location.
-His new shop at 80 Richmond Street, Toronto, Ontario was opened on October 31, 1958, and his operations remained there until August 1965.
+His new shop at 80 Richmond Street, Toronto, Ontario, was opened on October 31, 1958, and his operations remained there until August 1965.